-Everyone’s always asking me, “How did you train him to be like he is?”
+Everyone’s always asking Thelma, “How did you train him to be like he is?”

-I always tell them, “That’s how they come.
+She always tells them, “That’s how they come.
 That’s exactly how he got off the plane as a puppy, as calm as can be.”

 That’s just how Leonbergers are.
 That’s just how Baby is.
 He never says a thing about it.